Annual Dinner: Alaska Airlines Leaders and Highline Schools Superintendent on "Helping Students Soar" LAST 2 TICKETS!

 Members: Purchase up to four (4) tickets at the discount member price.
 Sign-up for membership here.

-No refunds after June 13.
-Limited availability after catering deadline on June 13 at noon.
+No refunds after June 12.
+Limited ticket availability after catering deadline on June 13 at noon.

-VIP Circle: Sit at the VIP table with Ben Minicucci, President and Chief Operating Officer of Alaska Airlines.
+VIP Circle: Sit at the VIP table with Alaska Airlines President Ben Minicucci.

 Sponsors: If you or your organization would like to help underwrite this event, please contact Alexis Wheeler, JD '09, President of the Harvard Club.
 The Harvard Club of Seattle is a 501(c)(3) organization, and donations may be tax deductible.